-The DPhil in Social Data Science is designed for students with core quantitative skills who wish to develop their skills for analysing structured and unstructured data using advanced computational techniques such as machine learning.
-Theses in Social Data Science might develop new computational approaches for analysing human behavioural data and/or apply such approaches to answer a social science question.
-The DPhil in Information, Communication and the Social Sciences is designed for students interested in research about the Internet and related technologies and their societal implications.
-Theses in this programme might include quantitative, qualitative, computational or mixed methods applied to a broad range of questions about digital phenomena and could address questions about technology policy or practice.
+The DPhil in Social Data Science is designed for students with core quantitative and computational skills who wish to develop their skills further, using computational techniques (such as, e.g., machine learning, statistical learning, and network science) and large-scale data analysis for the study of information systems and technology..
+Theses in Social Data Science might also develop new computational approaches for analysing human behavioural data online.
+The DPhil in Information, Communication and the Social Sciences is instead designed for students to dig deeply into disciplinary questions in, for instance, politics or sociology, while also being able to place these questions into a broader picture of how the Internet can be theorised and researched.
+Theses in this programme might include quantitative, qualitative, or mixed methods applied to a broad range of social science questions about digital phenomena and could address questions about technology policy or practice.

 A substantial amount of training in our programmes happens at the MSc level.
 It is therefore expected that applicants to DPhil programmes already hold a taught masters or other advanced degree.
 For Social Data Science, applicants should examine the content covered in the MSc in Social Data Science and are advised to apply for the MSc if their current experience covers less than half of the content taught within the MSc programme.
 DPhil students will work with their supervisors and the Programme Director to identify any further areas of specialised training that is needed for their theses and opportunities to meet these needs from across the University.
 DPhil students will usually take the Foundation courses from the MSc Social Data Science programme unless they already have equivalent training.